CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 This is because `test` isn’t defined anywhere in the file.

-So we need to execute this file so that the Jest API is available in our file.
-We can do this by adding executing the test file using Jest: we do this using an npm script.
+We need to execute this file so that the Jest API is available in our file.
+We can do this by running the test file using Jest: we do this using an npm script.

 The "scripts" section of the `package.json` is where we can write useful commands we'll use in our project.
 We can add a "scripts" section to the `package.json` so that it reads as follows: